madnuttah/unbound-docker/README.md

 ## Legal

-Please note that this is a work of a private contributor and we're neither affiliated with NLnet Labs or Pi-hole nor is NLnet Labs or Pi-hole involved in the development of the image.
-The marks and properties 'Unbound' and 'Pi-hole' are properties of NLnet Labs and Pi-hole respectively.
+Please note that this is a work of private contributors and we're neither affiliated with NLnet Labs, Pi-hole or AdGuard nor is NLnet Labs, Pi-hole or AdGuard involved in the development of the image.
+The marks and properties 'Unbound', 'Pi-hole' and 'AdGuard Home' are properties of NLnet Labs, Pi-hole and AdGuard respectively.
 All rights in the source codes, including logos relating to said marks and properties belong to their respective owners.

 ## Supporting our mission